sweattep/ancient_quotes/README.md

 >Preach an acceptable year

+>Pursue some path, however narrow and crooked, in which you can walk with love and reverence.

 >You are proud, when you ought to feel bad enough to chase away anyone who acts like this.

 >will prayers and holy offerings take away thy wickedness from thee